RexMortem/C_Course-Optional_Session_24/README.md

 A basic, and hopefully gentle, introduction to the C Programming Language.

 This is an optional session with fairly hard exercises; don't worry about solving them all!
+Please do the first 3 sessions before attempting this optional session.

 ## What is the C Course?